railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_searching.rst

 To do this, Open ERP can automatically store as attachments the different reports printed by users.
 By default, only invoices are saved as attachments, and they're saved when they are printed.

 But you can configure the system so that it doesn't matter which type of report is printed.
-To activate that functionality on another type of report, modify this in the menu: *Administration > Configuration > Low Level > Actions > XML Reports*.
+To activate that functionality on another type of report, modify this in the menu :menuselection:`Administration --> Configuration --> Low Level --> Actions --> XML Reports`.

 .. figure::  images/document_report_modif.png
    :align: center